 Best Practices for Robust Service Discovery

 Implementing service discovery effectively requires careful consideration of various factors to ensure resilience, performance, and manageability.
-Here are some best practices to follow:
+Here are the best practices to follow.

 The service registry is a critical component.
 If it goes down, services cannot discover each other, potentially leading to widespread outages.
 Always run your service registry in a clustered, highly available configuration across multiple availability zones or even regions if your architecture spans them.